The Florida Bar

 |What Is The Adoption Procedure After Placement?

-Lawyers and judges receive many inquiries from persons who wish to adopt a child.
+Lawyers and judges receive many inquiries from people who wish to adopt a child.
 This pamphlet has been prepared to help you understand adoption laws and procedures and complete an adoption in a safe way.

 WHAT IS ADOPTION?